Menu

 Tolerance of those with different faiths and beliefs.

-Bourne Elsea Park is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
+Colsterworth is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
 Collective Worships are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE, PSHE and Rights Respecting School Award teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.
-At Bourne Elsea Park we will actively challenge pupils, staff or parents/carers expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At Colsterworth we will actively challenge pupils, staff or parents/carers expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 Click the button below to view our British Values curriculum map

 'High Five' at Colsterworth